kgtoker/SSNSC-for-HSIC/README.md

 This demo implements the method proposed in the paper given below  [1];

-[1] Kemal Gürkan Toker & Seniha Esen Yuksel (2022) Spectral-sp atial nearest subspace classifier for hyperspectral image classification, International Journal of Remote Sensing, 43:6, 2106-2133, DOI: 10.1080/01431161.2022.2055986
+[1] Kemal Gürkan Toker & Seniha Esen Yuksel (2022) Spectral-spatial nearest subspace classifier for hyperspectral image classification, International Journal of Remote Sensing, 43:6, 2106-2133, DOI: 10.1080/01431161.2022.2055986

 Spectral-Spatial Nearest Subspace Classifier (SSNSC) method is a kind of representation-based method.